-Tour group boarding a papillon helicopter for one of the best day trips from las vegas
+Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Best Day Trips from Las Vegas